cloudcoroner/cromite_ubuntu/README.md

 # cromite_ubuntu
 TL;DR

 A tool to install Cromite with an auto update mechanism on Ubuntu Linux Desktop.
 The tool also includes (an optional) profile pre-configured with additional privacy and security settings for new users.

-Uazo has done amazing work with Cromite - A privacy focused chromium browser that was forked from Bromite.
-Check out his amazing work, here: https://github.com/uazo/cromite
+Cromite is privacy focused chromium browser that was forked from Bromite.
+Check out the work being done here: https://github.com/uazo/cromite
 I wanted to create a way for the average user to use Cromite to on their Ubuntu desktop.

 Installation Video: